meetleev/flutter_grouped_scroll_view/README.md

           )
 ```
 ## Additional information
-* If the list needs to support checkbox or radio, please set the controller
+* If the list needs to support checkbox or radio, please set the toggleController
 ``` dart
 GroupedScrollView.grid({
     data: List<T>,